rossta/rossta.github.com/source/blog/2020-09-08-rails-apps-overpacking-with-webpacker.html.md

 ---
-title: These Rails apps are overpacking JavaScript bundles
+title: These Rails apps are overpacking their JavaScript bundles
 author: Ross Kaffenberger
 published: true
 summary: How to diagnose and prevent the "redundant module" problem with Webpacker